xBorox1/D-Wave-VRP/README.md

 You also need to install all other required packages.
 In order to do that, you have to run the command "pip3 install -r requirements.txt" in a folder with the file "requirements.txt".

-Then, you can start running the solvers (e.g., you can run scripts from the "examples" directory).
+Then, you can start running the solvers (e.g., you can run scripts from the "examples" directory, e.g., python3 SolutionPartitioningSolver.py).

 If you want to change something in communication with D-Wave, check DWaveSolvers.py.
 There you can change solvers' configuration and change 'solve_qubo' function.
 As long as 'solve_qubo' function returns QUBO solution like all D-Wave's solvers, the rest of the code should work properly.